-Custom maps work only from the MMC card or SDC card.
+Custom maps work only from the MMC card or SD card unless you have a hard drive model.
 When a card containing a Custom Map File is loaded into the unit, it automatically loads the map into memory when the unit is turned on.

-Instructions for copying Custom Map Files to a MMC are contained in the instruction manual for your MMC card reader and MapCreate 6 software.
+Instructions for copying Custom Map Files to a MMC are contained in the instruction manual for your MMC card reader and MapCreate software.
 For instructions on inserting a MMC into the Unit, see Sec.
 2, Installation/Accessories.

-To load a Navionics[®] chart, see Sec.
+To load a Navionics chart, see Sec.
 8 for the entry Navionics Charts.